Developmental dysplasia of hip refers to patients being born with dislocation or instability of the hip, which may then result in hip dysplasia.

 Dislocation occurs when the femoral head loses contact with the original acetabulum and rides up over the fibrocartilaginous rim.

-There could be barriers to closed reduction in a dislocated hip.
+There could be barriers to a closed reduction in a dislocated hip.
 These are

 - Adductor and psoas tendon contraction